jaycrell/portfolio/peacecorps_final.md

 <h4>Bar Chart</h4>
 <p> After the reader can explore the bubbles a little bit to see the ET rates relative to each other, I want to include a bar chart of the ET rates by country of service.
 This chart will mainly be to highlight which countries have the highest ET rates (I think I'll compare the 10 highest and 10 lowest for later analyses), but I think including all the bars will be good because if volunteers are reading this they'll want to search for their country of service.</p>

+<h3> Part 3: Exploring What Impacts ET Rate </h3>
+<p> I don't have wire frames or visions of what these charts will look like yet because I need to look at the data more, but I'm going to look at some different factors that may have affected the ET rates in various countries in 2018.
+Even if none of the factors I examine seem to have a considerable impact on volunteer ET rate, I think that will be interesting in itself.
+I'm going to look at some notable responses from the Annual Volunteer Survey, volunteer mental health by country, and crime rate by country.
+These might all be one chart that the user can add and remove variables from.</p>

+<h4> Part 4: Call to Action </h4>
+<p> My call to action is for Peace Corps staff.
+Even if none of these specific measures impact ET rate, they should be concerned that it's rising and do more to support volunteers

 <h2> Data Sources </h2>
 <p> I'll be drawing upon a number of public access data sources for this project, which are all available from Peace Corps's website.
 I have to clean up some of the sources so their structures match, but then I'll match them using countries of service.
 Some data comes from data sets downloaded directly from the <a href="https://www.peacecorps.gov/about/open-government/reports/" target="_blank"> Open Government Reports</a> page on the Peace Corps website, while two other sources have to be pulled from Peace Corps reports that don't have the .csv files available for download.
 Some of these sources are linked earlier in this project description, but the following is a comprehensive list of sources. </p>